-- Youth who use e-cigarettes are six times more likely than their non-vaping peers to use tobacco products .
+- Youth who use e-cigarettes are up to six times more likely than their non-vaping peers to use tobacco products .

 - E-cigarettes produce an aerosol, not a water vapor.
 This aerosol contains harmful chemicals, and the long-term health consequences of vaping are unknown.

 Clearing the Vapor Course

 Clearing the Vapor is a free online course provided through the Southwest Utah Public Health Department.
 Teens get accurate information about the risks of e-cigarette use/vaping, in an engaging social media-like format.
 This course is beneficial for all teens whether they have and have not used e-cigarettes.

 Quick Facts on the Risks of E-Cigarettes – Centers for Disease Control and Prevention

 How to Keep Kids and Teens from Smoking and Vaping – American Heart Association

 E-cigarettes, “Vapes” and JUULs: What Teens Should Know – American Lung Association